INSPIRED-GMU/py-holmes-public/README.md

 to create an absolute filepath.

 ## Dependencies
+Use one of the following three ***Options*** to set up a conda environment with the required Python packages for this project.
+We name ours `phdl38`, but you can name yours whatever you like.
+Option 1 is typically the fastest, followed by 2, followed by 3.
+- ***Option 1: Using a tar.gz file made with conda-pack***: Download `phdl38.tar.gz` from [this link](https://drive.google.com/file/d/1rp4gbez4MI4UlUsz4hkRK0GPE97j5Ld9/view?usp=sharing), then extract it to a folder.
+Rename that folder to `phdl38`, then move that folder to your Anaconda environments folder (`anaconda3/envs/` by default).
+Then run `conda activate phdl38` in Anaconda prompt.
-As a shortcut to dependency installation, you can use our `environment_droplet.yml` file to automatically set up an environment.
-Simply enter Anaconda prompt with the `base` environment active, navigate to this folder, and run `conda env create -f environment_droplet.yml`.
-This will create a new conda environment called `phdl38`, which you can use to run py-holmes in all its modes and features.
+- ***Option 2: Using an environment droplet***: In Anaconda prompt, with the `base` environment active, navigate to the same folder where you found this readme.
+Then run `conda env create -f environment_droplet.yml`.
+This will create a new conda environment called `phdl38`.
+Then run `conda activate phdl38` in Anaconda prompt.

-If instead you would like to install an environment manually, here are the required packages:
+- ***Option 3: Manual installation***: Create a new conda environment called `phdl38` with Python 3.8, then manually install the following packages into that environment:
-* hypothesis
+  - hypothesis
-* black
+  - black
-* pytest
+  - pytest
-* astor
+  - astor
-* python-Levenshtein
+  - python-Levenshtein
-* pylint
+  - pylint
-* colorama
+  - colorama
-* torch
+  - torch
-* numpy
+  - numpy

 # Usage and internal process